Kirit049-RW/wolf_terms/Terms_of_Service.md

-# Terms of Service of the bot Tomabot
+# Terms of Service of the bot Wolf

 Last updated: September 23, 2022

-Disclaimer: By adding and using this bot, you agree to everything within this Terms of Services.
+Disclaimer: By adding and using this bot, you agree to everything within this Terms of Service.
 If you disagree, please remove this bot and request that your data be deleted.

 ## Definitions